 The compensation committee considers all facets of the NEOs compensation structure and believes it appropriately balances the drive for financial results and risks to the Company.
 The compensation committee aligns executive compensation with shareholder interests by placing a majority of total compensation "at risk," and increasing the amount of pay that is "at risk" as the executives achieve higher levels of performance.
 "At risk" means the executive will not realize value unless performance goals are attained.
-The short-term incentives are tied to easily measureable financial metrics that the compensation committee believes are consistent, transparent and drive shareholder value; that is, comparable sales-North America, product margin-North America, diluted earnings per share-Consolidated and diluted earnings per share-North America.
+The short-term incentives are tied to easily measureable financial metrics that the compensation committee believes are consistent, transparent and drive shareholder value; that is, net sales, product margin, operating profit and diluted earnings per share.
 The majority of the long-term based compensation vests over several years and is not tied to specific financial metrics.
 By combining annual cash incentives tied to short-term financial performance along with the majority of the NEOs long-term wealth creation tied to stock performance, the compensation committee believes an appropriate balance exists between rewarding performance without excessive risk taking.
-In addition the compensation committee believes the short-term incentives in place that are tied to financial performance do not provide excessive risk to the Company as they are capped at no more than 200% of base pay for our CEO, 148% for our Executive Vice President of Ecommerce and Omni-channel, 130% for our Chairman of the Board, 120% for our Chief Financial Officer and 120% for our Executive Vice President of General Counsel and Secretary.
+In addition the compensation committee believes the short-term incentives in place that are tied to financial performance do not provide excessive risk to the Company as they are capped at no more than 200% of base pay for our CEO, 130% for our Chairman of the Board, 120% for our Chief Financial Officer, 120% for our President North America, 100% for our Chief Legal Officer and Secretary and 100% for our President International.
 The compensation committee believes that the overall executive compensation policy contains less than a 'reasonable likelihood' of material risk.